vladboj/conical-frustum-volume/README.md

-# Elliptical Frustum Toolkit

-This project provides a set of tools for working with elliptical frustums, particularly focusing on computations related to their dimensions and volumes.
-The user can interactively choose between various functionalities:
+## About ##

+The idea of building this project arose from a real life need of working with elliptical frustum shaped containers such as basins and glasses, while also seeming like a fun learning opportunity.

+## What you can do ##

-- Height Computation: Given the desired volume, calculates the corresponding height of the frustum.
+- Height Computation: Given the desired volume, calculates the corresponding height of the frustum

-- Volume Computation: Computes the volume of the elliptical frustum based on provided dimensions.
+- Volume Computation: Computes the volume of the elliptical frustum based on provided dimensions

-- New Volume Computation: Allows for computing the volume of a subcontainer by specifying a new height.
+- New Volume Computation: Allows for computing the volume of a subcontainer by specifying a new height

-- Solute Volume Computation: Computes the volume of solute required to achieve a desired solution concentration, given the solvent's volume.
+- Solute Volume Computation: Computes the volume of solute required to achieve a desired solution concentration, given the solvent's volume

-Users can input their desired parameters and interactively select the operation they want to perform.
-The project is designed to be flexible, allowing for easy adaptation to different elliptical frustum dimensions.

-Additionally, the project includes predefined dimensions for two specific containers, enabling quick calculations for these cases.

-## Usage
+## Usage ##

-To use the Volume to Height Converter:

-- Clone the repository.
+- Clone the repository
-- Ensure you have Python installed on your system.
+- Ensure you have Python installed on your system
-- Double click the "run_script.bat" file.
+- Double click the `run_script.bat` file
-- Follow the prompts.
+- Follow the prompts

-Personally, I also created a shortcut to the "run_script.bat" file and added it to a folder indexed by windows search for quicker access.
+Additionally, I also created a shortcut to the `run_script.bat` file and added it to a folder indexed by windows search for quicker access.

-## License

-This project is licensed under the [MIT License](LICENSE).